rootdraws/Enoki-defi-v2/XXX_Process.md

 3. An LP DAO which builds a popCORN position, to be able to extract Bribe Tokens from the Hidden Husk.
 4. There needs to be a mechanism to raise another round of BTCN, to pair with the Bribe Tokens from the Hidden Husk, so that the LP DAO could be expanded, and the artists involved can be supported by outreach grants to those other areas.

-TOKEN FLOW?

-ETH Staking → Earn SPORE → Mint Mushrooms → Stake in Geyser → Earn ENOKI
+LP or Strategy Vault Deposits → Earn SPORE → Mint Mushrooms → Stake in Geyser → Earn ENOKI

-The Flows ought to look like a DAO that builds more and more value for itself, and then directs that value toward these membership tokens.

-So, the NFT Art is ephermeral, and exists to distribute ENOKI, which is the membership token.
-On a Seasonal Timeline, the spores should turn all into ENOKI.
-The NFTs should turn into ENOKI.
 And ENOKI should vote to control the protocol, which is composed of:

 - SPORE - BTCN LP [This supply eventually gets burned, and is the source of new campaigns.]